GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/stddebuglib.rst

     {
         func="DoStuff", //function name
         src="test.nut", //source file
         line=10,        //line number

-        locals = {      //a table containing the local variables
+        locals = {      //a table containing the local variables a=10,

-            a=10,

             testy="I'm a string"
         }
     }

 level = 0 is getstackinfos() itself! level = 1 is the current function, level = 2 is the caller of the current function, and so on.
 If the stack level doesn't exist the function returns null.

+.. sq:function:: getlocals([level=1], [include_internal=false])

+Returns a table containing the local variables of a given call stack level.
+(level = 1 is the current function, level = 2 is the caller of the current function, and so on).
+If the stack level doesn't exist the function returns null.
+If include_internal is true, the table will also contain the internal variables (``foreach`` iterators, ``this`` and ``vargv``).
+Very similar to ``getstackinfos()``, added for convenience.

 .. sq:function:: collectgarbage()